docs

 Nail debridement versus nail removal: the denial pattern

-The most persistently confused code pair in podiatry billing is 11720/11721 (debridement) versus 11730/11732 (avulsion/removal).
-Both services address thickened, painful, or infected nails, but they are different procedures with different documentation requirements and different coverage logic.
+The most persistently confused code pair in podiatry is 11720/11721 (debridement) versus 11730/11732 (avulsion/removal).
+Both address thickened, painful, or infected nails, but they are different procedures with different documentation requirements and different coverage logic.

-Debridement under 11720 or 11721 means reducing the thickness of an abnormal nail without removing the plate from the nail bed.
+Debridement under 11720 or 11721 reduces the thickness of an abnormal nail without removing the plate from the nail bed.
 Medicare covers it when the nail is mycotic or dystrophic and the appropriate systemic condition or qualifying diagnosis is present.
 Coding 11721 for six or more nails requires the note to document each nail by name with its individual condition.

 Diabetic foot care and DME billing

 The LOPS pathway covers evaluation and care for patients with documented diabetic sensory neuropathy and loss of protective sensation.
 Under CMS NCD 70.2.1, Medicare covers this no more than once every six months.
-The diagnosis must be established before billing — a monofilament test result (absence of sensation at two or more of five tested sites using a 5.07 Semmes-Weinstein monofilament) must appear in the chart.
-G0245 covers the initial visit, G0246 covers follow-up, and G0247 covers routine foot care on the same date as either — it cannot stand alone.
+The diagnosis must be established before billing: a monofilament test result (absence of sensation at two or more of five tested sites using a 5.07 Semmes-Weinstein monofilament) must appear in the chart.
+G0245 covers the initial visit, G0246 covers follow-up, and G0247 covers routine foot care on the same date as either.
+It cannot stand alone.

 The therapeutic footwear pathway covers diabetic shoes and inserts as DME.
 The standard annual benefit is one pair of depth-inlay shoes (A5500) and three pairs of inserts (A5512 or A5513).
 A KX modifier is required on each claim when all coverage criteria are met.
 If the practice is also the supplier billing the DME codes, it needs a DMEPOS enrollment with a separate NPI for that role.